Project Management Fundamentals

 Syllabus

-In your first lesson, you will learn why project management is necessary and find out how to differentiate projects from programs and tasks.
-When you finish with this lesson, you will understand the temporary and unique nature of projects and discover why scoping a project is a critical activity.
+In our first lesson, you'll learn why project management is necessary and find out how to differentiate projects from programs and tasks.
+When you finish with this lesson, you'll understand the temporary and unique nature of projects and discover why scoping a project is a critical activity.
+This lesson will also provide pathways for a career in project management using guidelines from the Project Management Institute (PMI).

 The Project Manager and the Project Team

 This lesson may be the most important one in the course: A highly functional project team and an excellent project manager are critical success factors for any project.
-You will learn about a project manager's roles and responsibilities as well as their required skills and competencies.
-To support your project manager, you will discover the characteristics of a team, see how a team comes together, and find out how to use effective team building activities.
+In this lesson, you'll learn about a project manager's roles and responsibilities, and also required skills and competencies.
+To support your project manager, you'll discover the characteristics of a team, see how a team comes together, and find out how to use effective team building activities.
+Finally, we'll discuss a few project challenges that teams may face.

 Requirements